ilan-anodot/anodotcost_api_docs_slate/source/includes/_Post Metrics.md

 ]'
 ```

-Use this API to send metrics to Anodot based on a schema you're defined (Protocol 2.0)
+Use this API to send metrics to Anodot based on a schema you've defined (Protocol 2.0)

 ### Request

 Field | Description
 ------|------------
 properties | list of properties of the metrics in a key-pair value array.
 This array should always contain a 'what' property.
 See notes below on best practices using this.
 tags | (Optional) List of tags attached to the measure.
 Key value pairs.
-Notice that tags are metadata of the metric and do not affect its uniquness.
+Notice that tags are metadata of the metric and do not affect its uniqueness.
 timestamp | Integer - The data sample's timestamp (Unix epoc time in seconds).
 This has to be at most one hour in the future.
 value | decimal double precision number, without a thousands seperator.